 A few weeks ago, I went to a conference (blog/business related) and the most major takeaway for me was this statement:

 STOP CHASING BALANCE, START BEING PRESENT

-And still there are all these things, all related to the priorities I have in my life, that just simply must get done: cleaning, laundry, bath-taking, date night, Bible study, etc. And that doesn’t even begin to point out that somewhere in there I would like to do what I like to do (Starbucks runs, a pedicure, a massage, completing a puzzle, reading, etc.).
+Still there are all these things, all related to the priorities I have in my life, which just simply must get done: cleaning, laundry, bath-taking, date night, Bible study, etc. That doesn’t even begin to point out that somewhere in there I would like to do what I like to do (Starbucks runs, a pedicure, a massage, completing a puzzle, reading, etc.).

 Games on Facebook

 I will admit that I said good-bye to these games at the beginning of the year.
 I signed off of Candy Crush Soda for the last time and took all the notifications off of my account. …And then I got pregnant and lost all my energy except for the energy it takes to sit and play games on Facebook.
 Well, I am through the first trimester and have some of my energy back, so I signed off (again!) for the last time (again!).
 But this time I have an accountability system in place.
 And what I will get because I have said, “No” to these games is the freedom to be present when my daughters come up to me and ask me to read a book, or do a puzzle, or simply cuddle.

 Late night TV watching is really a bad habit for me because it steals time away from what I need most in life in order to be present in the day: SLEEP!
 I actually don’t watch a lot of Fallon and Red Eye, but I do watch a lot of documentaries on Netflix.
 I enjoy it, but if I am going to manage my time wisely, I need to set a limit on the time of day I will watch them.
 I am going to try to reinstate my 11 PM bedtime in the next few weeks and months…you know before the baby comes and messes up my time schedule all over again!

 The Snooze Button